ropensci/GSODR/cran-comments.md

 ## New minor release
 This is a new minor release.
 In this version I have:
+  * Set NA to -9999.99
+  * Fixed a bug in MIN/MAX with flags.
+Some columns have differing widths, which caused a flag to be left attached to some values
+  * Correct URL in README.md for CRAN to point to CRAN not GitHub
   * Fixed a bug when importing isd-history.csv file.
 Previous issues caused all lat/lon/elev values to be >0.
 Values now range between -90/90 latitude and -180/180 longitude.
   * Fixed a bug where WDSP was mistyped as WDPS causing the creation of a new column, rather than the conversion of the existing
   * Fixed a bug if Agroclimatology selected.
 Previously this resulted in no records being returned.
 It now returns stations between -60/60 latitude.